Himmelbjerget

 Himmelbjerget ("The Sky Mountain" or "The Mountain of Heaven") is a hill located between Ry and Silkeborg, Denmark in the area known as Søhøjlandet.

-With a height of 147 m (482 ft), Himmelbjerget is one of the highest natural points in the Danish landscape.
+With an elevation of 147 m (482 ft), Himmelbjerget is one of the highest natural points in the Danish landscape.
 The hill and surrounding area has been a centre for various gatherings and celebrations for more than 200 years and in 1875, a red brick tower was erected at the top.